reachmahi/PS_Assessment/README.md

 Work in progress
 To have these checks integrated with the existing code

-1. Network only allows secured HTTP access from the outside.
+1. Network only allows secured HTTP access from the outside. (purchased a domain ) Linking is pending and updating the certs is pending
-2. Versioning, audit trails are enabled on file/object stores
+2. Versioning, audit trails are enabled on file/object stores.( Completed in seperate repository merging is pending)
 3. Logs are sent to an appropriate location
 4. All data at rest for any databases/volumes are encrypted